usc-isi-i2/kgtk/docs/transform/add_id.md

   --new-id-column-name COLUMN_NAME
                         The name of the new ID column. (default=id).
   --overwrite-id [optional true|false]
                         When true, replace existing ID values.
 When false, copy existing ID values.
 When --overwrite-id is omitted, it defaults to False.
 When --overwrite-id is supplied without an argument, it is True.
   --verify-id-unique [optional true|false]
                         When true, verify ID uniqueness using an in-memory set of IDs.
 When --verify-id-unique is omitted, it defaults to False.
-When --verify- id-unique is supplied without an argument, it is True.
+When --verify-id-unique is supplied without an argument, it is True.
-  --id-style {node1-label-node2,node1-label-num,node1-label-node2-num,node1-label-node2-id,empty,prefix###}
+  --id-style {node1-label-node2,node1-label-num,node1-label-node2-num,node1-label-node2-id,empty,prefix###,wikidata,wikidata-with-claim-id}
                         The ID generation style. (default=prefix###).
   --id-prefix PREFIX    The prefix for a prefix### ID. (default=E).
   --initial-id INTEGER  The initial numeric value for a prefix### ID. (default=1).